 You have a shower with one child on the toilet and one trying to clamber into the shower with you.

 You’re cooking a meal, they follow you in and shout requests for drinks and “how long is tea going to be? ” every 2 minutes!

 Parental burnout symptoms

-- Feeling tired and grumpy most of the time
+Feeling tired, grumpy and not quite right, most of the time

 Self-care tips for overtired moms.